grafana/grafana/docs/sources/panels/transformations/types-options.md

 | server 2  | 88.6                   |
 | server 3  | 59.6                   |

-And we can add more than one of those calculation.
-For instance :
+And we can add more than one calculation.
+For instance:

-- For field `Time`, we can calculate the _Last_ value, to know when the last data point was received for each server
+- For field Time, we can calculate the _Last_ value, to know when the last data point was received for each server
-- For field `Server Status`, we can calculate the _Last_ value to know what is the last state value for each server
+- For field Server Status, we can calculate the _Last_ value to know what is the last state value for each server
-- For field `Temperature`, we can also calculate the _Last_ value to know what is the latest monitored temperature for each server
+- For field Temperature, we can also calculate the _Last_ value to know what is the latest monitored temperature for each server

 We would then get :